At Compass, we guide our families forward by working backward.

 - Interactive (taken online, on-demand by appointment)

-We’ll turn around results for you very quickly (immediately for computer-based testing; 1-2 days otherwise) and you’ll gain powerful insight into your testing abilities and opportunities for improvement.
+We turn around results for you very quickly (immediately for computer-based testing; in 24 hours otherwise) and you’ll gain powerful insight into your testing abilities and opportunities for improvement.

 Please contact us to schedule your practice exams at times that are convenient for you.